 The Agency constructs and refurbishes assets for the benefit of the City and businesses in the local area, and any assets constructed or improved would be property of the benefiting entity.
-During the current year, the Agency completed the construction of the Village Green Parking project and Restrooms and contributed the asset to the City at a value of \$360,391.
-Work continued on the East Cascade Improvements and the Chamber of Commerce project.
-The City incurred costs of \$281,386.
-The projects are still in construction in process and the Agency will contribute the asset to the City upon project completion.
-The Agency's portion of the design of the projects is about 98% complete.
+During the current year the Agency completed the construction of its portion of the East Cascade and Chamber of Commerce improvements and contributed the assets to the City totaling \$281,386.